developer-portal/content/tech/languages/perl/perl-modules.md

 $ sudo cpanm My::Module
 ```

 However, note that binary modules installed this way may seemingly inexplicably break after upgrading to a newer Fedora release.
-The reason is Perl doesn't maintain binary compatibility between major versions.
+The reason is Perl does not maintain binary compatibility between major versions.
 If this happens, remember to reinstall the local modules with:

 ```
 $ sudo cpan -f -i My::Module